leftees/core/external/devtools/console/README.md

 ## Fork

-Official webkit-devtools-agent-frontend module does include both "Profile" and "Console" tools with minor bugs.
+Official webkit-devtools-agent-frontend module does include both "Profiles" and "Console" tools with minor bugs.
 This fork slightly modifies the code to provide only remote "Console" feature.
-This fork can easility be spawned as new process with custom agent port passed as argument.
+This fork can easily be spawned as new process with custom agent port passed as argument.

 ## Example